prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 $ cd mushr/mushr_utils/install
 ```

 Run the installation script.
 It will prompt you with three questions.
-For running the MuSHR simulator, the answers should be no, no, no.
+For running the MuSHR simulator, the answers should be no, no, no. At the end, it will also ask if you are ok with adding `xhost +` to your .bashrc (Linux) or .zshrc (MacOS).
+This is for running GUI apps from within Docker and is not explicitly necessary, although recommended.

 ```bash
 $ ./mushr_install.bash
 ```

-It will also ask if you are ok with adding "xhost +" to your .bashrc (Linux) or .zshrc (MacOS).
-This is for running GUI apps from within Docker and is not explicitly necessary, although recommended.

 Close the terminal and open a new one.
 Then run
 ```bash
 $ mushr_noetic
 ```

 This should start up the Docker container.
+(The first time running this command will take some time to download the Docker image.)
 If the prefix switches to `root`, the installation was successful.
 If not, please check the "Troubleshooting" section at the end of the tutorial.

-In the same terminal, build the MuSHR workspace.
+In the same terminal (within the Docker container), build the MuSHR software stack.

 ```bash
 $ source .bashrc && cd catkin_ws && catkin build